SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/oriol_contribution.md

 - Test and balance player behaviour.
 - Test and balance boss combat.
 - Implement items.
-- Bowse, mix and implement all FX sounds.
+- Browse, mix and implement all FX sounds.
 - Implement visual improvements.
 - Make the trailers of the game.
 - Make playtesting with diferents profiles.